ItsLxst/VoteFlow/README.md

 ## 📚 What I Learned

-- Using Next.js Server Actions for mutations (creating posts, upvoting, adding comments) instead of building separate API routes
+- Using `useOptimistic` for instant UI feedback ahead of server confirmation
+- Managing anonymous, persistent user identity with cookies set in Next.js middleware
-- Modeling a one-to-many relation with Prisma (`Post` ↔ `Comment`, with cascade delete)
+- Modeling a many-to-many-style relation with a unique constraint (`Vote`) to enforce one-vote-per-visitor at the database level
-- Building shareable, URL-driven filters with Next.js `searchParams` instead of client-side-only state
-- Using `revalidatePath` to refresh server-rendered data after a mutation
+- Using `useFormStatus` to show pending states during form submission

 ---

 ## 🔮 Future Improvements

-- [ ] Add real user authentication — comments currently post under a hardcoded name, and votes aren't tied to a user
+- [ ] Add real user authentication (currently identity is anonymous, cookie-based)
-- [ ] Add a proper `Vote` model (`User` ↔ `Post` ↔ `Vote`) instead of a simple counter, to prevent duplicate voting
-- [ ] Make the vote count update instantly on click (true optimistic UI) instead of waiting for page revalidation
-- [ ] Add loading/pending states to the submit-idea and comment forms
 - [ ] Add pagination for posts as the board grows
 - [ ] Add tests